In Depth: A/B Model Performance Testing

 - You can use it to test outcomes from advanced analytics, such as the effect on handle time, speed of answer, transfers, and so on.

-- Enables significant improvements to Key Performance Indicators.
+- Uncovers features you can manipulate to make significant improvements to Key Performance Indicators (KPIs).

 - Requires a relatively small number of interactions.